bbaaxx/big-red-button/README.md

 This repository contains a Webpack3 configuration that includes ... well a large stack that I have been able to wire together to achieve the important task of displaying a big red button.
-This button exists only to be clicked on, but you will have the chance to decide what to do when that happens.
+This button exists only to be clicked on, but you will have the chance to decide what to do when it happens.

 ## What you get? ##

-* A big red button.
+* A big red button built with custom elements v1.
-* Webpack2/HMR.
+* Webpack3/HMR.
 * ES6/2017/next/over9k/whatever via Babel.
 * Sadistic eslint/flow setup (who's my little masoch?).
-* Jest for that freggin test ...
+* Jest for those freggin tests ...
 * Sugarss/SASS/cssnext support out of the box ... simultaneously (with some caveats).
 * Dockerfile that runs flow... a pain in the buttocks to get to work.
 * Material Design Lite.